|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 4) During severe accident conditions water cooled reactors vent radioactive gases to the atmosphere.
 By contrast in FNRs the only radioactive gases present remain sealed inside steel fuel tubes.

 6) Most existing water cooled power reactors rely on use of concrete casks for on-site dry storage of spent fuel bundles.
-By contrast after removal from the reactor spent fuel bundles from FNRs are placed in lead shipping containers and are transported to a central fuel reprocessing site.
+By contrast after removal from the reactor spent fuel bundles from FNRs are placed in lead shipping containers and are transported by road truck to a central fuel reprocessing site.

 7) Water cooled reactors generate large amounts of spent fuel containing highly radiotoxic transuranium actinides.
-By contrast FNRs fission transuranium actinides to dispose of them.
+By contrast FNRs eliminate transuranium actinides by fissioning them.

 8) Existing water cooled reactors generate large amounts of sevice and decommissioniong waste.
-By contrast each FNR contemplated herein is fitted with a liquid sodium guard band which almost eliminates production of service and decommissioning wastes.
-In the event of a fuel tube rupture the primary sodium filter system will collect the emitted fuel and fission product material for reprocessing.
+By contrast each FNR contemplated herein has a liquid sodium guard band which almost eliminates production of service and decommissioning wastes.
+In the event of a fuel tube rupture the primary sodium filter system will collect the released fuel and fission product material for reprocessing.

 To ensure control stability the mobile fuel bundle insertion rate and withdrawal rate are both normally mechanical orifice limited.
-Mobile fuel bundle insertion is not used for normal reactor power control.
-Reactor cold shutdowns use separate full port hydraulic valves to enable rapid mobile fuel bundle withdrawal.
+Mobile fuel bundle insertion control is not used for normal ongoing reactor power control.
+Reactor cold shutdowns use separate full port hydraulic valves to enable rapid mobile fuel bundle withdrawal from the matrix of fixed fuel bundles.

-The top and bottom of each octagonal fuel bundle physically clips to its four nearest neighbour octagonal fuel bundles to realize fixed fuel bundle matrix stability.
+The top and bottom of each octagonal fuel bundle is physically attached to its four nearest neighbour octagonal fuel bundles to realize fixed fuel bundle matrix stability.

 FEW MOVING PARTS: